-Finding Cranberries in Beautiful Whitesbog, NJ
+Finding a Cranberry Harvest in Beautiful Whitesbog, New Jersey

 Finally, we returned to the village and asked for directions.
 We ended up heading out of the preserve and crossing a highway into a farm.
 There we immediately found our cranberry pools, but they were more like cranberry mud ditches.
 There were diggers and large plastic piping to pump water in so that the berries will float.
 It didn’t look like the commercials.